Nanshan, Shenzhen: Geography

 Nanshan District has a total area of 182 km2.
 The area continued to increase due to large scale land reclamation, especially in Qianhai and Houhai.
 The district is located to the northwest of Deep Bay, east of the Pearl River entrance.
 Its northern boundary is Yangtaishan, which divides the district with Baoan, while it is bounded south by Inner Lingding Island and Dachan Island, though the Port of Shekou is the southernmost point on the peninsula.
 Nanshan is situated about a degree south of the Tropic of Cancer and has a humid subtropical climate.
 It sits directly north of Yuen Long district of Hong Kong.
 More than half of the district consist of urban areas.
 Mountainous areas like Tanglangshan and Yangtaishan to the north and Nanshan Park to the south are largely preserved as forests.

 At 587 m tall, Yangtaishan has the highest elevation in the district, with Tanglangshan being the second at 430 m, and Nanshan, third, at 336 m.
 The district has a total coastline of 55.18 km.

 History

-Nanshan was largely a rural area before being rapidly developed since the late 1970s, with the exception of a few towns and villages.
-Nantou, the seat of Bao'an County for almost 1700 years was located within the district.

-In September 1983, Nantou district was established as a county-level district.
-Less than a year later in August 1984, Shekou, which came to be known as Shekou subdistrict today, split off as a separate district from Nanshan.
-In September 1990,the two districts combined to form the present Nanshan District.

-Nanshan experienced large sums of migrants from other parts of the country.
-Most of the original towns in the district had either been demolished to make way for developments or became what are to be known as urban villages.
+The history of Nanshan is long.
+In 331, the Jin government set County of Dongguan (東官) and County of Bao'an.
+These counties' capitals are in Nantou.
+Before that, in 265, Wu set Ministry of Salt (司鹽都尉)to control the salt production in South China Sea.

+In July 1979, the first canon to break the mountain (开山“第一炮”) happened in Shekou.

 Demographics

-As of the end of 2022, Nanshan district had a total resident population of 1,795,800 people.
-The vast majority of the population are concentrated in the southern half of the district.
+In 2021 the population in Nanshan is 1,795,826.